jugyo/increment_fu/README.md

 IncrementFu
 ===============

-It provides the usefull methods for increment or decrement.
+It provides the useful methods for increment or decrement.

 Example
 =======